 All derivative instruments are initially recorded at cost as either assets or liabilities in the accompanying Consolidated Balance Sheet and subsequently remeasured to fair value, regardless of the purpose or intent for holding the derivative.
 The method of recognizing the resulting gain or loss is dependent on whether the derivative contract is designed to hedge a specific risk and also qualifies for hedge accounting.
-The Company generally does not designate its interest rate swap agreements, bunker fuel swap contracts and forward freight agreements as cash flow hedges for accounting purposes.
-The Company generally designates its foreign currency forward contracts as cash flow hedges for accounting purposes.
-(Please see note 21).
+The Company generally does not apply hedge accounting to its derivative instruments, except for certain foreign exchange currency contracts.

 When a derivative is designated as a cash flow hedge, the Company formally documents the relationship between the derivative and the hedged item.
 This documentation includes the strategy and risk management objective for undertaking the hedge and the method that will be used to assess the effectiveness of the hedge.
 Any hedge ineffectiveness is recognized immediately in earnings, as are any gains and losses on the derivative that are excluded from the assessment of hedge effectiveness.
-The Company does not apply hedge accounting if it is determined that the hedge was not effective or will no longer be effective, the derivative was sold or exercised, or the hedged item was sold, repaid or no longer possible of occurring.
+The Company does not apply hedge accounting if it is determined that the hedge was not effective or will no longer be effective, the derivative was sold or exercised, or the hedged item was sold or repaid.

 For derivative financial instruments designated and qualifying as cash flow hedges, changes in the fair value of the effective portion of the derivative financial instruments are initially recorded as a component of accumulated other comprehensive income in stockholders' equity.
 In the periods when the hedged items affect earnings, the associated fair value changes on the hedging derivatives are transferred from stockholders' equity to the corresponding earnings line item.
 The ineffective portion of the change in fair value of the derivative financial instruments is immediately recognized in earnings.
-If a cash flow hedge is terminated and the originally hedged items is still considered possible of occurring, the gains and losses initially recognized in stockholders' equity remain there until the hedged item impacts earnings at which point they are transferred to the corresponding earnings line item.
-If the hedged items are no longer possible of occurring, amounts recognized in stockholders' equity transferred to earnings.
+If a cash flow hedge is terminated and the originally hedged item is still considered possible of occurring, the gains and losses initially recognized in stockholders' equity remain there until the hedged item impacts earnings at which point they are transferred to the corresponding earnings line item (i.e. interest expense).
+If the hedged items are no longer possible of occurring, amounts recognized in stockholders' equity are immediately transferred to earnings.

 For derivative financial instruments that are not designated or that do not qualify as hedges under Statement of Financial Accounting Standards (or SFAS) No. 133, Accounting for Derivative Instruments and Hedging Activities, the changes in the fair value of the derivative financial instruments are recognized in earnings.

-Gains and losses from the Company's non-designated interest rate swaps related to long-term debt are recorded in interest expense.
-Gains and losses from the Company's non-designated interest rate swaps that hedge deposits are recorded in interest income.
+Gains and losses from the Company's non-designated interest rate swaps related to long-term debt or capital lease obligations are recorded in interest expense.
+Gains and losses from the Company's interest rate swaps related to restricted cash deposits are recorded in interest income.
 Gains and losses from the Company's foreign currency forward contracts are recorded mainly in vessel operating expenses and general and administrative expense.
 Gains and losses from the Company's non-designated bunker fuel swap contracts and forward freight agreements are recorded in revenues.